 Waste separation is one of the steps towards a circular economy.
 The better the quality of our waste, the higher the environmental benefit.
 According to a calculation by CE Delft, the CO2-profit from recycling plastic is 1.2 kg CO2-equivalent per kg recycled plastic.
 37,000 kg of plastic waste was collected from the UM in 2017.
 To illustrate, 80% recycling would result in an emission reduction for 2017 that corresponds to a CO2-emission of 3% of UM power consumption or 7 petrol cars per year.
 Improving waste separation therefore certainly contributes to our sustainability ambitions.

 Old paper is converted into new paper.
 Paper and cardboard can be reused many times over and in the Netherlands, are the main raw materials for producing new paper and cardboard.
 Reuse saves raw materials, with each 1000 kg of recycled paper actually saving fifteen trees!

-Collecting plastic also pays off.
+Collecting plastic, metals and drink cartons also pays off.
 Sorting plastic at the source is necessary if it is to be used to manufacture new products such as fleece clothing, tennis balls and new packaging materials.
 Because no new plastic is needed for these products, less fossil resources such as oil are needed and savings are made on both energy and CO2 emissions.
 For example, the energy saved by recycling a single plastic bottle can power a 60W-lamp for six hours.